On the sizes of large subgraphs of the binomial random graph: Proof of Theorem

 Then $Y_1=\Delta[G(n,p)]$ is the maximum degree of $G(n,p)$.
 Since $Y_1<pn+\sqrt{2p(1-p)n\ln n}$ holds a.a.s. (see Section~\ref{sec:pre}), we immediately get that, a.a.s.

-A.a.s.~$Y_m<Mp+c n+o(n)$.
-Under the assumption that $e(G(n,p))>p{n\choose 2}+(a_i+Q)n$, we should ``kill'' at least $a_i n$ extra edges to obtain at most $Qn$ edges more than the average value.
+that is, a.a.s.~$Y_m<Mp+c n+o(n)$.
+Under the assumption that $e(G(n,p))>p{n\choose 2}+(a_i+Q)n$, we should remove a set of $m$ vertices with degree at least $a_i n$ bigger than the average value $pM$ in order to obtain a graph with at most $Qn$ edges more than the average value $p{n-m\choose 2}$.
 Thus, if $c<a_i$, a.a.s.~we cannot reach the desired number of edges by removing an $m$-set.
 Therefore, for every $\delta>0$, from~(\ref{two_intervals}), we get that